 It’s important to pay attention for those who are most at risk.

-Like C. glabrata infections, C. parapsilosis infections have been over recent years.
+Like C. glabrata infections, C. parapsilosis infections have been

 A big risk for developing a C. parapsilosis infection is having any sort of implanted medical device, such as a catheter or prosthetic device.
 An example of an implanted prosthetic device is an artificial heart valve.
 The yeast grows well on these types of surfaces.